Kamaljit-Chahal/The-dotCom-Game/README.md

 # The-dotCom-Game
-The dotCom game I developed during ExperienceIT 2015.
+This is the dotCom (aka Battleship) game I developed during the ExperienceIT 2015 program.
-Basic version, console based.
+It is the basic version, i.e. console based.